General Motors ignition switch recalls: Implications

 GM found that a lack of communication of the problem to upper management contributed to the problem.
 The faulty ignition switch caused the vehicle's mode to change abruptly, shutting off the engine, and preventing the airbags from being released.
 GM compensated claimants for injuries and deaths when their vehicles were involved in accidents during the last decade.
-The company reacted decisively to the serious issue.
 General Motors lawyers were evidently aware of the defect since 2005 and failed to communicate this issue to the upper management.
 This included CEO, Mary Barra, and the board of directors who claim to have learned about the defect in January 2014.
 By not disclosing such pertinent information, they violated clearly defined ethical obligations under state rules and federal law such as the Sarbanes–Oxley Act.
 Just like the lawyers, GM engineers were evidently aware of the issue.
 They had received reports about these faulty ignition switches and discussed possible solutions as early as 2005.
 However, they decided not to fix this issue because it was costly and time-consuming.
 General Motors recall after nearly a decade had a significant impact on the company's reputation.
 In addition, they expected sales to decline since customers would associate the company with the scandal.
 The CEO, declared that GM's reputation "won't be determined by the recall itself, but how we address the problem".
 The company was determined to honor Barra's promise and, as a result, hired outside attorney Anton Valukas to conduct an internal investigation.
 GM's investigation found "a pattern of incompetence and neglect at the company, but no cover-up".
 Barra stated she planned to act on all of Valukas recommendations, including firing 15 employees that were determined to have acted inappropriately and disciplining five others.
 In addition, General Motors launched a compensation program for victims who were harmed by the faulty ignition switches that prompted a recall of more than two and a half million vehicles.